I’m not sure how many times a person can hear “Go! You Packers! Go” before going crazy, but I know that 11 isn’t enough.

 Beer, brats and Packer-themed live music!
 Are you kidding me?

 Kick-off is still a ways away.
-I start doing some quick calculations of time+alcohol+food and its not looking good.
+I do a quick calculation of time+alcohol+food and its not looking good.
 I fear I may have cracked the first beer a tad too early.

 Rattling in the recesses of my head is that speech my wife gave me about how important the role of “pace” will play in our Lambeau experience.
-I remember something being said about not “ruining the day”, like the family reunion last summer (ouch).
+I remember something being said about “avoiding a repeat performance of last summer’s family reunion” (ouch).

-So with pacing myself as a priority (not the first, but definitely a priority), I decide it’s time to indulge in the fine selection of tailgate fare to soak up some alcohol.
+So with pacing myself as a priority (not the first, but definitely a priority), I decide it’s time to soak up some alcohol by indulging in the fine selection of tailgate fare.

 Our parking spot is decked out, thanks to good friends who are tailgating experts.
 In fact, virtually every parking spot is done up like a contestant for the Ultimate Tailgater Championship.

 Team colors and alcohol aside, it’s the food that anchors the experience.
-It’s the food that can distinguish one tailgater from another, allowing one to carve out a niche in a parking lot of Flintstone-sized grills, endless brats and industrial-sized pots of chili.
+It’s the food that can distinguish one tailgater from another, allowing one to carve out a niche in a sea of Flintstone-sized grills, endless brats and industrial-sized pots of chili.

 I wandered next door to our tailgate neighbors, who lustily waved me over to the grill.
-The fact it was still the breakfast hour represented by their menu.
-They were just putting perfectly marbled rib eyes on the grill before cracking a dozen eggs in two massive frying pans, joining crispy hash browns that had been slowly cooking for the last half hour.
+Clearly breakfast was still on the menu.
+I arrived just as they were placing perfectly marbled rib eyes on the grill, which preceded the cracking of a dozen eggs in two massive frying pans, joining crispy hash browns that had spent the last half hour warming over low heat.

 12 minutes later I had my first official “taste” of Lambeau tailgating – steak and eggs.

-A medium rare rib eye with sunny side up eggs perched delicately on top of the meat, accompanied by a liberally seasoned heap of hash browns…all washed down with yet another Miller High Life.
+A medium rare rib eye with sunny side up eggs perched delicately on top of the meat, accompanied by liberally seasoned hash browns…all washed down with yet another Miller High Life.

 The first cut of the egg and steak produced a sweet, shallow lake of yolk across the bottom of the plate, providing a gift with every bite.